fablabromagna-org/itlab_ble_midi_board/README_OLD.md

 I program the ESP32 using Arduino IDE and libraries.
 See the code under the source directory

-Tested on Android 6, iOS 11 and Linux Debian.
+Tested on Android 6, iOS 11 and Linux Debian 10.

 For debug purpose I suggest the following utilities to verify if your device can receive midi messages: